lucharo/flags-whatsapp/README.md

 - Fuzzy matching with RapidFuzz
 - Optional flag explanations powered by [Mirascope](https://github.com/Mirascope/mirascope) and a Gemini model
 - Interactive list to choose between flag and capital game modes
+- Dataset includes all recognized countries with flag emojis and capitals

 ## Setup